AdobeDocs/commerce-testing/src/pages/functional-testing-framework/suite.md

 1. Log in to the backend.
 2. Navigate to the **Configuration** page.
-3. Enable **WYSIWYG** in the Magento instance.
+3. Enable **WYSIWYG** in the Adobe Commerce or Magento Open Source instance.

-_After_ the testing, the suite returns the Magento instance to the initial state disabling WYSIWYG:
+_After_ the testing, the suite returns the Adobe Commerce or Magento Open Source instance to the initial state disabling WYSIWYG:

 1. Log back in.
-2. Disable **WYSIWYG** in the Magento instance.
+2. Disable **WYSIWYG** in the Adobe Commerce or Magento Open Source instance.

 This suite includes all tests that contain the `<group value="WYSIWYG"/>` annotation.

-### Execute Magento CLI commands in suite conditions
+### Execute CLI commands in suite conditions

 ```xml
 <suites xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:mftf:Suite/etc/suiteSchema.xsd">